ViennaRNA/DrTutorial/README.md

-# DrTutorial Data files and scripts
+# A hitchhiker's guide to computational cotranscriptional folding using the SRP RNA - Data and Scripts

-This repository contains data, scripts and other resources for the DrTransformer Tutorial.
+This repository contains data, scripts and other resources for the DrTutorial book chapter

+**"A hitchhiker's guide to computational cotranscriptional folding using the SRP RNA"**

+Below is a list of resources collected within this repository together with their references and sources (if applicable).

 ## FASTA formatted RNA sequence files